goshawk22/website/content/posts/pico-10/index.markdown

 ## Update 17/11/25

 After 13 days of silence, the balloon reappeared on 16/11 just 655km from where we last heard from it.
 This time, predictions are somewhat inconsistent, but it seems possible it will finally drift further south.

+## Update 29/11/25

+The last prediction was wrong and the balloon traveled north again.
+After 10 days of silence, it reappeared on 28/11 north of Mongolia.
+It has since drifted north again.
+It has now been airborne for 2 months.